arth-simon/edge_tpu_lane_detection/README.md

 Hello,
 this repository is part of the bigger DHBW Smart Rollerz project (https://dhbw-smartrollerz.org/).
 We work on a autonmous model car for a interdisciplinary university competition.

-Ben Schlauch and Alwin Zomotor try to bring Edge TPU Lane Detection with this architecture to our car.
+Ben Schlauch and Alwin Zomotor try to bring Edge TPU Lane Detection with this architecture to the SmartRollerz car.